DamianOrtiz/ETH-Pool-rewards/README.md

 Run `yarn totalStaked` to find the total staked eth in the contract.

 # Tests
-Tests are created, run `yarn test`
+Tests are provided, run `yarn test`